damianszn/Pair-Game/README.md

 # Jeu des paires

+It's a small game i coded in Javascript with an HTML as visual support.
+I challenged myself to do it only with the things i learned and remembered until now.

+The game is working, be careful to not click too fast on different cards, if you click between animations it can cause a bug (setIntervals messing up).

+---
+Here is the readme provided by my Becode coaches :

 ## Règles
 L'espace de jeu est composé de cartes retournées face cachées.
 Le joueur retourne 2 cartes.
 Si elles sont identiques alors elles restent visibles, sinon elles reviennent en face cachée.